 MORGAR REALTY, INC

 Finding qualified and affordable employees.
-First finding candidates that are in seriously interested working, then keeping them engaged, focused, and motivated with all of the distractions and demands everyone has.
+First finding candidates that are seriously interested in working, then keeping them engaged, focused, and motivated with all of the distractions and demands everyone has.
 Lots of anxiety and pressure/stress.

 MARK HUTTO